longregen/linnix/README.md

 **Traditional monitoring tells you "CPU is high".
 Linnix tells you WHY and WHAT TO DO.**

 - **⚡ Zero Overhead**: <1% CPU usage with eBPF probes (vs 5-15% for traditional agents)
-- **🧠 AI-Powered**: Natural language insights - "Fork storm in cron job.
+- **🧠 AI-Powered (Optional)**: Natural language insights - "Fork storm in cron job.
 Add rate limit to /etc/cron.d/backup"
+- **🎯 Works Without AI**: Built-in rules engine detects incidents out-of-the-box
 - **💰 Cost-Effective**: 60-80% cheaper than Datadog or Dynatrace, runs on your infrastructure
-- **🔓 Open Source**: Apache-2.0 license, no vendor lock-in, BYO LLM
+- **🔓 Open Source**: Apache-2.0 license, no vendor lock-in, BYO LLM (or none)
 - **🚀 Production-Ready**: Battle-tested on multi-node clusters, kernel 5.8+

 ### 📊 How We Compare